arlenejohn/adaptive_sg_filter/README.md

 G-O-R: den_ord_reg is the function that executes the G-O-R algorithm or the order adaptive SG filter with fixed window length and regularization.
 It calculates the risk estimate using the Find_risk_ord_reg function and the standard deviation estimate using the sigma_estimate function.

-The aami3am.mat file is a clean ecg signal and the aami3am_noisy_l.mat file is the noisy ecg signal with noisy laplacian noise added to i, which is included for demonstrative purposes.
+The aami3am.mat file is a clean ecg signal and the aami3am_noisy_L.mat file is the noisy ecg signal with noisy laplacian noise added to it, which is included for demonstrative purposes.